Danh Sách

 );

-.
+The foreign keys have ON DELETE reference action of CASCADE.
 If a record having a particular key-value from the parent table (employees and departments) is deleted, all the records in this child table having the same key-value are also deleted.
-Take note that the default ON DELETE
+Take note that the default ON DELETE reference action of is RESTRICTED, which disallows DELETE on the parent record, if there are matching records in the child table.

 There are 331,603 records for this table.